 DHI and GHI measurements are retrieved using a simple principle.
-At every measuring moment, let MIN and MAX be the minimum and maximum signals measured among the 7 sensors.
+At every measuring moment, let MIN and MAX be the minimum and maximum signals measured among the seven sensors.

-For the diffuse, SPN1 processing assumes that the half of the sky that is not seen by each sensor is exactly the same as the half that they do see.
+For the diffuse, SPN1 processing assumes that the half of the sky that is not seen by each sensor is exactly the same as the half that it does see.

-From this:
+From this,

-$${5}$$ DHI = $2 \times MIN$ (1)
+$DHI = 2 \times MIN \tag{1}$

-$$BHI = (MAX - MIN).
-(2)$$
+BHI = (MAX - MIN)

-$$GHI = BHI + DHI = MAX + MIN$$ (3)
+GHI = BHI + DHI = MAX + MIN.(3)

-After this, some other calibration based on linear adjustments are applied (see the details in the Supplement).
+After this, some other calibration based on linear adjustments is applied (see the details in the Supplement).